 Remote working: The challenges for employees

-There are many different forms of remote working.
+There are many different forms of remote working, but they all involve some if not all of your time working away from your employer’s premises.
 The practice has become increasingly popular over the past decade as advances in technology have made it much easier to keep connected.

 Those who champion remote working argue that it can benefit both employers and employees in a variety of ways.
 Equally, there are others who argue that it makes working life more difficult.

-To explain how and why this can happen, we outline what remote working is, who can be a remote worker and what challenges face you if you work remotely.
+So we outline here what remote working is, who can be a remote worker and what challenges face you if you work remotely, focusing particularly on remote working for UK workers and employees.

 See also our guides on flexible working, home working and discrimination for a wider discussion.